ringcentral/ringcentral-api-docs/docs/basics/uris.md

 RingCentral production servers are accessible on `https://platform.ringcentral.com`.
 Please note that for security reasons connection is allowed using only HTTPS protocol to the default HTTPS port 443, so the port can be omitted in the URI.

-!!! info "Different endpoints are required for the Developer Sandbox"
-    If you plan to work with non-production servers you may be required to use other entry points.
-For example, RingCentral Sandbox environment is accessible via `https://platform.devtest.ringcentral.com` base URI.
-If you are not sure what URI you should use for your environment, please contact RingCentral Technical Support to get proper connection settings.

 ### Path parameters: account and extension IDs

 All of RingCentral's  API resources are organized in a hierarchical manner.
 All resource paths start with `/restapi` followed by the version number of the API you are accessing.
 Let's consider a typical API resource URI:

 `https://platform.ringcentral.com/restapi/v1.0/account/`**`159048008`**`/extension/`**`171857008`**`/call-log?dateFrom=2012-08-26`

 Path parameters are commonly used in the RingCentral API to identify a particular entity belonging to a given type by its unique key.
 Since most of the API resources represent some objects which are owned by particular a RingCentral account (company) or user, two basic path parameters are `accountId` and `extensionId`.
 As you might expect, they identify the account and extension of a RingCentral user, accordingly, and are bolded in the example above.

 !!! tip "Extension numbers versus IDs"
     RingCentral users associate an account with the company main phone number and an extension with the short extension number, but both accountId and extensionId are internal identifiers.